Workers Compensation Settlements for Herniated Disc

 Herniated Discs and Workers' Compensation

-One herniated disc risk factor is occupation – people with jobs that are physically demanding are at a greater risk of all back problems.
+Those with jobs that are physically demanding are at a greater risk of experiencing a herniated disc.
 Repetitive pushing, pulling, lifting, bending, and twisting can all contribute to herniated disc problems.

-If you think that a work injury caused your herniated disc, it's important to contact an experienced, board-certified work comp attorney to protect your rights and explore your options – including a work-related herniated disc settlement.
+If you think that a work injury caused your herniated disc, it's important to contact an experienced, board-certified workers compensation attorney to protect your rights and explore your legal options—including a work-related herniated disc settlement.

-Back injuries are common in many types of accidents – from falls to car accidents.
-They can range from strains to serious spinal cord injuries.
+Herniated discs are common, but the severity of the injury can range from person to person.
 This variation in injury type means that settlement values also vary and are determined on a case-by-case basis.

 Another thing that has to be closely considered are the physical symptoms caused by the injury and the degree to which they impact your day-to-day life.
 An experienced work comp attorney will take all of this into consideration when working to determine your herniated disc settlement value.